AshridgeTechnologies/elemento/design/Collections and Data Stores.md

 - Request result updates the cache

 #### Query
+- Collection has a cache of queries, "keyed" by the criteria objects
-- If query in cache with same params and projection, use it
+- If query in cache with same criteria, use it
 - If placeholder, return it
 - Else request data, put placeholder in cache
-- Request result updates the query cache _and_ the object caches
+- On request result, store the ids as the query result, use the objects to update the object cache
+- On Add, invalidate all queries
+- On Remove, invalidate all queries
+- On Update, invalidate all queries
+- Later: On Update, invalidate if criteria uses a property that has changed

 #### Update
 - Apply update to the object cache